rejasupotaro/amazon-product-search/README.md

 ## Index Products

-This project involves indexing products into Elasticsearch.
-If you want to try it on your own machine, launch Elasticsearch locally and execute the document indexing pipeline against the created index.
+This project involves indexing products into search engines.
+If you'd like to test it on your own machine, you can start by launching Elasticsearch or Vespa locally.
+Then, execute the document indexing pipeline against the created index.

 ```shell
 $ docker compose --profile elasticsearch up